huangliangbo2025/vite7-vue3-full-stack/README.md

 Remember:\
 **A starter template is a reference, not a rule.\
-Your project should follow your style, not someone else’s.**
+Your project should follow your style, not someone else’s.**\

+As I mentioned before, the `full-dev` branch is indeed fully featured, but it also imposes my own ideas.
+So it’s best to use it as a reference and make sure you really need to use it in full.

 ---